shaneharter/PHP-Daemon/README.md

 * ###Block or Clock: Your choice in 1 LOC
 Most daemon applications will either use a blocking API library (libevent, socket_listen, etc), or run on an internal clock with code that needs to be run every 5 seconds, or every second, or 5 times a second.

-  You can implement a clock with 1 line of code or leave it out for an event loop that runs at the pace of your application.
+  You can implement a clock with 1 line of code or leave it out for an event loop built on async or blocking IO.

 * ###True parallel processing in PHP